Stanford-PDM/notes/README.md

+# Notes

-# Notes on delite and related projects developped at the PPL lab in Stanford
+Here are the notes I collected on delite and related projects developped at the PPL lab in Stanford.

 This is still very much a work in progress, feel free to contribute if something doesn't make any sense or is missing.